timrichardson/Prime-Ubuntu-18.04/README.md

 # Fast Switch  Prime-Ubuntu-18.04 / Mint 19

 Nvidia Prime for Optimus laptops using Ubuntu & lightdm.
 Change hybrid & pure Intel modes without rebooting.
 Based on Ubuntu 18.04's prime-select & bbswitch.
-I have tested it on Mint 19 and Ubuntu 18.10 (pre-release versions) and it works there too, but I use Ubuntu 18.04 on my Optimus laptops.
+I have tested it on Mint 19, it works there too, but I use Ubuntu 18.04 on my Optimus laptops.
+Ubuntu 18.10 has an improved version for prime-select which hopefully makes this unnecessary.

 I am using the long term support nvidia driver, I am currently on 390.87 (from the nvidia ppa https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa).
 Note: if you use this PPA, lock the nvidia settings version to the 390 series: the 396 version of nvidia-settings won't start in intel mode. apt will default to upgrading nvidia-settings to 396 even if you are using the 390 driver.